More Science Experiments

 - WonderHowTo Video: How to Demonstrate Newton’s Third Law of Motion

-Science in Context: Newton’s Third Law of Motion is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
-The Science in Context database will show you articles, images and videos to help you learn about Newton’s Third Law.
+Science in Context: Newton’s Third Law of Motion is a database you can use in any IndyPL Library Branch or at home.
+Login using your IndyPL library card number.
+The Science in Context database will show you articles, images and videos to help you learn about Newton’s Third Law of Motion.

-Listed below are both e-books and print books you can check out with your IndyPL library card about Sir Isaac Newton and his Third Law of Motion.
-If you are still having trouble with your homework you can ask for help at any of our locations or text a librarian at 317-333-6877.
-You can also ask a math and science expert by calling the Ask Rose Homework Hotline.
+You can ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.

 Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
 Click on a book jacket below to request a book or download it.
 Need help?
 Call or ask a Library staff member at any of our locations, text a librarian at 317 333-6877, or leave a comment.